 Dealing With Lump-Sum Orders in Divorce

-As well as the official legal aspects associated with divorce (eg obtaining a decree nisi), there are also usually financial negotiations which need to be concluded.
+As well as the legal aspects associated with divorce, such as obtaining a decree nisi, there will usually be financial negotiations which need to be concluded.

 If an informal arrangement is not deemed sufficient, it may be necessary to go to court to obtain a financial order, such as a periodic payment order or a lump sum order.